kevin-trann/websites/README.md

-mini websites I created for fun
+thrwoaway websites I created for fun

 "only_html" contains websites I created only using HTML